New

 • Overview

-The course begins by introducing students to Windows Internals, starting with a high-level overview and gradually diving deeper into some of the core mechanisms that make the Operating System tick.
-We will discuss key differences between offensive and defensive tools as well as the need for them.
+The course begins by introducing students to Windows Internals, starting with a high-level overview, and gradually diving deeper into some of the core mechanisms that make the Operating System tick.
+We'll discuss key differences between offensive and defensive tools as well as the need for them.
 Equipped with a solid understanding of Windows programming, students can choose to create offensive or defensive tools for Windows.
 However, the course will only focus on creating offensive cyber capabilities using the C/C++ programming languages.
 Key differences between Linux and Windows are important and help to ease the transition from Linux to Windows.
 The C programming language has core data types, but Windows introduces its own data types, which are presented in this course section.
-Students will be introduced to calling conventions and how Windows brought its own into the programming arena.
+We'll also introduce students to calling conventions and how Windows brought its own into the programming arena.
 At the end of the section, we will present the Windows Application Programming Interface (API) more formally by having students use key Windows APIs in a lab to bring it all together.

 Exercises